 - 1. Demonstrate the professional standards of moral, ethical, and legal conduct. - 2.
 Provide knowledgeable, holistic nursing care to patients, families, and communities across the lifespan. - 3.
-Promote collaborative care through intradisciplinary and interdisciplinary relationships in the workplace and in the community to improve patient health outcomes. - 4.
-Distinguish the health care issues and health care needs of diverse cultures and populations, including those who are socially diverse. - 5.
-Develop an individualized plan to foster professional growth and development that includes evidence-based practice, lifelong learning, and professional engagement. - 6.
+Promote collaborative care through interdisciplinary relationships and change processes to improve quality health outcomes. - 4.
+Distinguish the health care issues and social determinants of health of diverse cultures and populations. - 5.
+Develop an individualized plan to foster professional growth and development that includes evidence-based practice, lifelong learning, professional engagement, and personal reflection. - 6.
 Interpret the impact of healthcare policy, finance and regulatory environments, including local, state, national and global healthcare trends, on nursing practice, health promotion and disease prevention. - 7.
-Develop a plan of care with measurable outcomes related to behavioral change techniques to promote health and manage illness. - 8.
-Defend critical thinking decisions using scholarly inquiry and discussion with colleagues and leaders in the nursing profession
+Defend critical thinking decisions using scholarly inquiry and discussion with colleagues and leaders in the nursing profession. - 8.
+Reflect on the nurse as a servant leader. - 9.
+Integrate informatics and communication technologies in the delivery of safe and quality nursing care.

-Revised 06/2013; Reviewed 08/2014; Revised 5/2015; Reviewed 1/17; Revised 5/17; Reviewed 2018; Reviewed 6/19; Reviewed 7/2020; Reviewed 4/2021
+Revised 06/2013; Reviewed 08/2014; Revised 5/2015; Reviewed 1/17; Revised 5/17; Reviewed 2018; Reviewed 6/19; Reviewed 7/2020; Reviewed 4/2021; Reviewed 4/2022; Revised 6/2022; Reviewed 5/2023